Zenoo/FormulaJS/README.md

   },
   customFields: undefined,    // Custom Fields to display, see below
   onFieldExpand: function(field){ ... } // Callback REQUIRED if you use the 'children: true' Field property.
 Expects a Field-like object to be returned
+  onUpdate: function(value){ ... } // Callback triggered whenever the Formula gets updated.
+It's first parameter is the String representation of the Formula
 }
 ```